 #3: Take Your Schedule into Account

 The difficulty of the rest of your schedule can greatly affect how difficult you find AP Statistics.
-Even if you have a great teacher and a knack for statistics, if your schedule is loaded down with other AP or high-level classes, and perhaps you have time consuming extracurriculars after school as well, you may struggle to devote enough time to AP Statistics.
+Even if you have a great teacher and a knack for statistics, if your schedule is loaded down with other AP or high-level classes, and you perhaps have time-consuming extracurriculars after school as well, you may struggle to devote enough time to AP Statistics.